Authentic Lessons for 21st Century Learning

 Summary

 Students will use text analysis strategies to summarize two significant events of the Revolutionary War—the Battle of Saratoga and the French Alliance.
 Then students, working in collaborative groups, will use their knowledge of these events to annotate the lyrics of the song "Guns and Ships" from the musical Hamilton.
-Students will also create their own lyrics about either the Battle of Saratoga or the French Alliance to explain how these events impacted the course and outcome of the Revolutionary War, ultimately affecting change for the colonies.
-This lesson includes optional modifications for distance learning.
-Resources for use in Google Classroom are included.
+Students will explain how either the Battle of Saratoga or the French Alliance impacted the Revolutionary War.

 Essential Question(s)

 How does conflict create change?
-What events before or during the Revolutionary War significantly impacted the colonies and the outcome of the war?
+What events during the Revolutionary War significantly impacted the colonies and the outcome of the war?

 Snapshot